RamSailopal/Doc-Scan/README.md

 The initial web form had to scaled out to display on one page and this effected the quality of the jpeg and subsequently the OCR results.
 Printed text was fine, but had written text proved difficult to process acccurates.
 QR codes were not processes at all.

 As a comparison, A "screen grab" of part of the web form was taken and then the mouse used to add text (as if it were a pen).
-The resulting jgg can be viewed here:
+The resulting jpg can be viewed here:

 https://github.com/RamSailopal/Doc-Scan/blob/main/pdfscan/doc-out1.png